aaronpkelly/aaronpkelly.github.io/posts/withTOCs/image_classification.md

 - GPS
 - DICOM

-For organisationsal purposes, I don't care about the filename or anything like that...
 I want to be able to classify my images using machine learning, and then and write to the image metadata fields.

-This will allow me to search images based on their internal metadata.
+This should allow me to have a very effective image search strategy.

-# Using image classification software
+# Trying out mage classification software

 I wanted to see how far I could get doing my own facial recognition.